JacksonRicardo/JacksonRicardo/README.md

 ### Hi, I’m @JacksonRicardo 👋

-- I am a student of systems analysis and development
+- I am a student of Systems Analysis and Development
 - I'm currently studying BackEnd development with Django and Python.